 - Know where your local drug abuse and alcohol abuse support groups are.
 Make a list in your phone of when meetings are held.

-- Maintain a list of contact information for those in your support system.
+- Maintain a list of contact information for those in your support system and people in recovery you can lean on.
 Let them know before the holidays that you may need to lean on them more during periods of high stress.

 - Get plenty of exercise.
 This can help you destress and refocus your energy.